jsay-api/twofactor/README.md

 > In addition when the QR code is shared with the client for scanning, the connection used must be secured (HTTPS).

 The `totp` struct can be easily serialized using the `ToBytes()` function.
 The bytes can then be stored on a persistent layer (database for example).
-The bytes are encrypted using `cryptoengine` library (NaCl)
+The bytes are NOT encrypted anymore.
+UPDATE: The encryption was removed as it generates local files with keys which cannot be pushed to remote.
+Another problem is that keys files are regenerated every single time docker container is restarted.
+So encryption was removed.
+The object containing Secret, etc. is serialized to bytes and encrypted to string to store in the persistent layer.
 You can then retrieve the object back with the function: `TOTPFromBytes`

 > You can transfer the bytes securely via a network connection (Ex. if the database is in a different server) because they are encrypted and authenticated.